St. Valentine’s “Five O’Clock Tea” (includes Best Scone recipe)

 Cream the butter & sift together the flour, sugar, and the salt.
 Blend the dry ingredients into the butter.
 For Celtic or Irish shortbread, pat the stiff dough onto a cookie sheet & form into a circle, with a fork pierce into the dough several times.
 For fancy cookies (or biscuits they call them in England), buy fancy cookie cutters shapes like hearts, Christmas trees, or turkeys.
 Sprinkle with powdered sugar.
 Bake 350 for 20-25 minutes until golden brown.
 Recipe: Nancy Armitage adapted from Daily Life in America by Alice L. McLean

 When did “Five o’clock tea” change time??
 Well, I’ve read that it was the Ritz Paris that actually change this ritual’s time.
-The story goes that the head chef at the Hotel Ritz Paris named Auguste Escoffier was unglued that people were not eating his beautiful dinner meals.
-So they went on a quest to figure out why their hotel guests weren’t eating their food.
-They found out that people were having lovely Five o’clock tea from 5-7 pm & dinner time was a 8:00 pm.
-People were filled up with their delicious tea & cake & not eating their dinner.
+The story goes that the famous head chef at the Hotel Ritz Paris named Auguste Escoffier was unglued that people were not eating his beautiful dinner meals.
+So they went on a quest to figure out why their hotel guests weren’t eating his food.
+They found out that people were having lovely “Five O’Clock Tea” from 5-7 pm & dinner time was a 8:00 pm.
+People were filled up with their delicious tea & cakes & not be able to eat their dinner.
 So the Ritz Paris decided to move “Afternoon Tea” to 3:00 o’clock in the afternoon.
 This is so the tea didn’t spoil everyone’s dinner experience.
 Other hotels & clubs followed.
 This is probably the time period where they drop the phase “Five O’Clock Tea.
-Hence the reason why the term Five O’Clock tea floated away, & “afternoon tea” is used.
+Hence the reason why the term Five O’Clock tea floated away, & “Afternoon tea” is used.

-“There are few hours in life more agreeable then the hour dedicated to the ceremony known as afternoon tea.” -Henry James
+“There are few hours in life more agreeable then the hour dedicated to the ceremony known as afternoon tea.” – Henry James